Orski174/EasyDB/Complex Queries/README.md

 ### 8. Frequently Ordered Product Pairs
 This query finds pairs of products frequently ordered together (at least 5 times).
 It joins the `Orders` table with itself to find pairs of products in the same order, counts occurrences, and filters pairs ordered together at least 5 times.

+### 9. Top 3 Revenue-Generating Warehouses for Products over the past year
+This query identifies the top 3 warehouses generating the highest revenue from product transactions over the past year.
+It calculates the total revenue for each warehouse by summing up the revenues from all product transactions linked to blocks in that warehouse.
+The results are sorted in descending order of revenue.

 ## Usage
 These queries can be executed in any SQL-compliant database system.
 Ensure that the database schema includes the relevant tables and columns as referenced in the queries.